 Registrars are fully qualified doctors who have chosen to train to become GP’s and their work is supervised by our GP Trainers, Dr Bryan and Dr Fairley.
 Registrars come from diverse medical backgrounds so can sometimes be more experienced in a particular medical speciality than the average GP!

-Dr Williamson will be working with us each Monday and Friday.
+Dr Al-Nakeeb will be working with us on Tuesday and Fridays.